huggingface/datasets/docs/source/use_dataset.rst

 .. tip::

    ``to_tf_dataset`` is the easiest way to create a TensorFlow compatible dataset.
-If you are looking for additional options for constructing a TensorFlow dataset, take a look at the :ref:`format` section!
+If, however, you don't want a `tf.data.Dataset`, but you would like the dataset to emit `tf.Tensor` objects, take a look at the :ref:`format` section instead!

 Your dataset is now ready for use in a training loop!